percona/pmm/docs/setting-up/server/dbaas.md

     docker run --detach --name pmm-server --publish 80:80 --publish 443:443 --env ENABLE_DBAAS=1  percona/pmm-server:2;
     ```

-	> <b style="color:goldenrod">Important</b>
-	>
+    !!! important alert alert-warning "Important"
-	> - Use `--network minikube` if running PMM Server and minikube in the same Docker instance.
+        - Use `--network minikube` if running PMM Server and minikube in the same Docker instance.
 This way they will share single network and the kubeconfig will work.
-	>
-	> - Use Docker variables `--env PMM_DEBUG=1 --env PMM_TRACE=1` to see extended debug details.
+        - Use Docker variables `--env PMM_DEBUG=1 --env PMM_TRACE=1` to see extended debug details.

 2. Change the default administrator credentials: